Green Electricity

 Arctic Blocking

-A stable, long-lasting high-pressure system in the high latitudes that disrupts the normal westerly jet stream, causing it to stall and often allowing warm air to move northward into the Arctic while forcing cold Arctic air southward.
+A meteorological phenomenon in which a stable, long-lasting high-pressure system in the high latitudes disrupts the jet stream, causing it to stall and often allowing warm air to move into the Arctic while forcing cold Arctic air southward.

 Backwardation

-A market condition where the current price (or spot price) of a commodity is higher than the price for future delivery contracts.
-Backwardation can create a downward-sloping futures curve, as market participants are willing to pay a premium for immediate delivery.
+A market condition where a commodity’s current price (or spot price) is higher than the price for future delivery contracts, which can create a downward-sloping futures curve, as market participants are willing to pay a premium for immediate delivery.

 Base Residual Auction (BRA)